ELT May Have Caused 787 Fire

 Key Takeaways:

-• Honeywell stated its ELT products have a "flawless record" since 2005 with no reported issues.
+• Honeywell, the ELT manufacturer, has been invited to participate in the investigation and states their ELT products have a "flawless record" since 2005 with no reported issues.

-• Investigators have ruled out the larger, rechargeable lithium-ion batteries (which caused previous 787 groundings) as the cause of this particular fire.
+• The U.K. investigators have ruled out any involvement of the aircraft's larger, rechargeable lithium-ion batteries, which caused previous 787 grounding incidents.

 See a mistake?
 Contact us.